APEXC

 One of the series was also known as the APE(X)C or All Purpose Electronic X-Ray Computer and was sited at Birkbeck.

 Background

 From 1943 on, Booth started working on the determination of crystal structures using X-ray diffraction data.
-The computations involved were extremely tedious and there was ample incentive for automating the process and he developed an analogue computer to compute the reciprocal spacings of the diffraction pattern.
+The computations involved were extremely tedious and there was ample incentive for automating the process.
+He developed an analogue computer to compute the reciprocal spacings of the diffraction pattern.

-In 1947, along with his collaborator and future spouse Kathleen Britten, he spent a few months with von Neumann's team, which was the leading edge in computer research at the time.

 ARC and SEC

 Booth designed an electromechanical computer, the ARC (Automatic Relay Computer), in the late 1940s (1947-1948).
 Later on, they built an experimental electronic computer named SEC (Simple Electronic Computer, designed around 1948-1949) - and finally, the APE(X)C (All-Purpose Electronic Computer) series.

-The computers were programmed by Kathleen.
+The computers were programmed by Kathleen Booth.

 The APE(X) C series

 The APE(X)C series included the following machines: